1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

 ##### Driven By A Timing Belt

-User ["chiz"](https://www.printables.com/de/@chiz_m) remixed the abovementioned solution from DrumsticknDrumstick and came up with a [timing belt driven dual z-axis](https://www.printables.com/de/model/462038-anycubic-kobra-go-dual-z-mod-with-timing-belt).
-In this case the stock lead screw is driven by that one motor only, the second lead screw will then be driven by a timing belt.
+In this case the stock lead screw is driven by that one stock motor only, the second lead screw will then be driven by a timing belt.

-If you go with this solution, I'd highly recommend to use an "Oldham Coupler" at least at the left bracket of the x-axis gantry where the anti-backlash nut is mounted to.
-The reason is simple: At that side the lead screw is fixated at three points: the top, the bottom and the middle (which is moving).
+If you go with this solution, I'd highly recommend to use additional ["Oldham Couplers"](#mod-add-an-oldham-coupler) - at least at the side where the motor is mounted.
+The reason is simple - at that side the lead screw is fixated at three points: the top, the bottom and the middle (which is moving).
 So if the lead screw is slightly bent or any vertical misalignment is given, problems like a jammed axis and artifacts in the prints (like z-banding) might occur.

+- User ["chiz"](https://www.printables.com/de/@chiz_m) remixed the abovementioned solution from DrumsticknDrumstick and came up with a [timing belt driven dual z-axis](https://www.printables.com/de/model/462038-anycubic-kobra-go-dual-z-mod-with-timing-belt).
+- User ["ntguest"](https://www.printables.com/de/@ntguest_947839) remixed the solution from DrumsticknDrumstick and chiz and came up with another solution for a [timing belt driven dual z-axis](https://www.printables.com/de/model/531742-anycubic-kobra-goneo-dual-z-axis-mod).

 ---